 A palais completed in the 1840s for the impressively-named Duke Ferdinand of Sachsen-Coburg and Gotha.
 The hotel actually rests on part of Vienna’s medieval city fortifications.

-Go inside to see those ancient walls incorporated within the hotel architecture, creating a quite remarkable and rather unique impression.
+Go inside to see those ancient walls incorporated within the hotel, creating a quite remarkable and rather unique architecture.

 The palais also has a musical connection (like so many of its colleagues in the city).
 Johann Strauss II premiered a polka and a waltz here, written in honour of Queen Victoria and her husband Prince Albert.
 You can hear Strauss’s genius all over Vienna today at the many historical concert venues.